 If you have a large family, suitable accommodation will require more bedrooms.
 This, in turn, will increase the cost of accommodation.

 Ideally, it’s up to you and your family to decide how many bedrooms you will need based on your circumstances and budget.
 It’s also important to know that landlords cannot refuse to rent out their property because of the size of your family.
-The NOS cannot be used as a reason to discriminate against prospective tenants.
-Nor is the standard meant to be enforced.
+The NOS is not a basis to discriminate against prospective tenants.
+No organization enforces the standard.

 What are the Advantages of Children Sharing a Bedroom?